sd19spring/GERSHWIN/docs/index.md

-Made with :heart: at Olin College
+Made with <3 at Olin College